jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

   {% else %}
 ```

 Notice that we also set the `labelName` in our empty object with the corresponding `colValue`.
-This is used to set the data-attributes in our table:
+We need this value to set the data-attributes in our table:

 ```twig
   <tr>